ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-03-28-llm-annotation.md

 &nbsp;

-I used the same recipe as the zero-shot experiment earlier, but changed the prompt to the chain-of-thought one.
+I used the same recipe as the zero-shot experiment earlier, but changed the prompt to use chain-of-thought.
 I then loaded OpenAI's output back to a custom Prodigy recipe so that I can view the results in a UI.
 Below, you'll find some screenshots of this updated UI (they might be too small in your screen so feel free to open the images in another tab).
 Here, we see GPT-3's explanation alongside its suggestion:

 ![](/assets/png/argument-mining/cot_examples.png){:width="800px"}